Early SA History

 1835

-Board of eleven commissioners appointed to control land sales and revenue, and also the flow of emigrants.
-Col. Robert Torrens, Chairman.
-Rowland Hill, Secretary.
+Board of eleven commissioners appointed to control land sales and revenue, and also the flow of emigrants to South Australia.

 1836